ParallelTask/dinoloop/wiki/exceptions.md

 * It is so easy to setup error-middlewares and add custom response.
 * It is recommended to register `RouteNotFoundErrorMiddleware` as first server-error middleware.
 ## CustomException
 Programmers from C#/Java have robust support for exception handling.
-Dino suggests to create a `CustomException` and extend all your exceptions from this class.
+Dinoloop suggests to create a `CustomException` and extend all your exceptions from this class.
 ```
 export abstract class CustomException extends Error {
     innerException: Error;